 Catch 22 Myth

-If someone says "Your shackle does not need to be rated, ask them how they prove to the Police, the shackle is of comparable size to the safety chain?
+If someone says, "Your shackle does not need to be rated, ask them how they prove to the Police that the shackle is comparable to the safety chain.

-Trailers over 2.5t must have two safety chains; each chain must be of the same capacity or exceed the ATM.
+Trailers over 2.5t must have two safety chains; each chain must have the same capacity or exceed the ATM.